STARS4ALL/tessdb-server/README.md

 TESS instruments into a SQLite Database.

-Desktop applicatons may query the database to generate reports and graphs using historic data.
-You can also monitor current station status.
+Desktop applicatons may query the database to generate reports and graphs using the accumulated, historic data.

 These data sources are available: